3b/3bgl-shader/README.md

 Currently no way to translate line/column numbers from glsl error messages back to source.

-Performance is acceptable for shaders i've tested it on, but not sure how it scales.
+Performance is acceptable for shaders I've tested it on, but not sure how it scales.
 It currently `WARN`s if it takes more than 2000 passes for type inference, which may need adjusted or disabled for larger shaders.